Liluah: Colleges

 Apart from the many Schools present in Liluah, Liluah also boasts an undergraduate and postgraduate engineering college and an undergraduate science, arts and commerce college.

 The MCKV Institute of Engineering (MCKVIE) was established in 1999 and runs as a part of the MCKV Group.
 It is affiliated to the West Bengal University of Technology.
 It offers bachelor's and master's degrees in various engineering streams.
 Shree Agrasain College is a self-financing undergraduate college run under the Agrasain Seva Samity, the same trust which runs the Agrasain Balika Siksha Sadan and the Agrasain Boys' School.
 It offers undergraduate degree and diploma courses in various science, arts and commerce courses.
 It is affiliated to the University of Calcutta and is located on Height Road near Liluah Railway Station, its second campus in Agrasain Street being converted to the Agrasain Boys' School in 2010.

-The Lalbaba college is 1km off Liluah near the famous Belur Math.
+The Lalbaba college is 1 km off Liluah near the famous Belur Math.